-It is important to ensure that the ethos of anti-bullying is embedded in day-to-day practices that are in step with Respect for All.
-The message that caring relationships must be prioritised, and bullying is never acceptable needs to be continuously and consistently reinforced.
+The school will ensure that the ethos of anti-bullying is embedded in day-to-day practices that are in step with Respect for All.
+The message that caring relationships must be prioritised, and bullying is never acceptable will be continuously and consistently reinforced.

 Bullying takes place in the context of relationships.
-Time spent on combatting bullying will be greatly reduced by an approach which places positive respectful relationships at the centre.
+The school will take an approach which places positive respectful relationships at the centre; this will reduce the time spent on combatting bullying.
 This is core to the relational (relationship based) approach promoted by the Scottish Government.